Soul Calibur III

 Of course, all the returning characters have updated movelists, but this time around there are a significant amount of different "commands" for classic maneuvers... which means us veterans have to basically re-learn the characters.
 Unfortunately, this immediately gives would-be players of all levels an excuse why they don't want to play SC3 (or why they suck)....
 No, not a good thing.
 On top of that, many moves, stances, and cancels from SC2 are completely missing!!! *sigh* The good news is, all returning characters have some pretty cool looking new moves, new stances, and overall; more well rounded and "streamlined" movelists.

 The move commands are more "spread out" this time around, making many characters somewhat easier to use for beginners (button mashers).
 Yep, SC3 is slightly more button-masher friendly than SC2.
 Certain characters like Taki and Nightmare have been given some RIDICULOUSLY powerful moves, causing "explosions" and such....
 When those two are fighting, it almost seems like this game should be called Battle Arena Toshinden-Calibur 3!!!
 On that note, many of the create-a-character fighting styles are also a bit off-the-wall, silly, and unrealistic...
-Namco Bandai definitely seems like they aren't going for a "serious" tone in this game (in contrast to the badass intro).
+Namco definitely seems like they aren't going for a "serious" tone in this game (in contrast to the badass intro).
 For example, several create-a-character fighting styles feature "projectiles" like bombs & lightning bolts, disappearing, teleporting and even Sun Wukong Monkey King extendable/growing bo staffs?
 WTF!!!
-This is Soul Calibur!
-Did someone forget?
+This is SoulCalibur!
+They had a good thing going.
+Get these silly styles out of the game for $@#% sake.

 Onto some more positive aspects....
 The computer AI has also improved very much from SC2 and puts up a good fight.
 It even walks away from edges to avoid a ring out... nice!
-If there's one really good thing about SC3, it's the VS mode.
+If there's one really good thing about SC3, it's the Versus mode.
 You can choose from 2 different costumes per character, plus 2 color edits.
 Player 1 can also select the same costume as player 2, with different colors, if both players pick the same character... something we didn't see in the earlier games (or see in other 3D fighting games for that matter).
 After you select your costume, its time to select your weapon, and thankfully in SC3's VS mode the special weapon effects have been turned off!
 Does that matter?
 Yeah, to people who play the hell out of Soul Calibur!
 It's nice being able to change up the look of your weapon, like your character.
 "Random Creation" has also been introduced in the VS mode, which allows players to have the computer randomly create a character for you, using the items that you've unlocked.
 Pretty cool, but more than not the "randomly created" character ends up looking far more hilarious than cool... especially if it creates something like a ninja fighting with tambourines.

-The Create-a-Character mode might be the star of the show in SC3.
-You can create up to 10 characters on one memory card... not bad.
-The amount of detail you can put into your created characters is the most comprehensive of any fighting game to date, however there is unfortunately a fair amount of glitching on certain clothing combinations.
-The fact that you can create you own character is cool and all, but another brilliant feature is the color-edit mode, where you can customize the clothing color and hair color of ALL your favorite Soul Calibur characters...
-Badass!
-And with an entire palette of colors to choose from, there are really unlimited possibilities.
-Trust me, it's nice to be able to change the way the game looks when you play it as much as some of us do.
-Namco really went all out....
-Every Soul Calibur character you would want is in this game, not to mention a crap-load of "bonus" characters representing their own fighting style as well.
+The Create-a-Character mode might be the star of the show in SC3. in terms of awesome single-player content.
+You can save up to 10 characters on one memory card... not bad.
+The amount of detail you can put into your creations is the most comprehensive of any fighting game to date (by far).
+However, there is unfortunately a fair amount of visual "clipping" on certain clothing combinations.
+The fact that you can create you own character is cool and all, but another brilliant feature is the Color Edit mode, where you can freely customize clothing color and hair color of ALL your favorite SC characters... what a BADASS mode!
+With an full palette of colors to play with, there are unlimited possibilities and it's not hard to spend hours upon hours within Creation mode.
+Trust me, it's nice to be able to change the way a fighting game looks when you play it as much as some of us do.
+Namco really went all out... with every SoulCalibur character you would want is in this game, not to mention a boatload of Bonus Characters representing their own unique fighting styles as well.
 SC3 is packed with extras, most of which most gamers might not even notice.
 There's tons to unlock, and it's a fun process... unless you have a Gameshark, that is.

-As great a package as Soul Calibur 3 on PS2 is, at the end of the day, the gameplay just doesn't feel as solid or as fun as SC2.
-There are also some nasty glitches found within the gameplay, including "throw cancels" and a certain technique which makes guard impacts nearly pointless to use.
-Then again, if players don't use these glitches, the game isn't really broken anymore.
-In any case, the "Arcade Edition" of SC3 was released after the console release, a first ever for a Namco fighting game, and remedied these glitches.
+As great a package as Soul Calibur III on PS2 is, at the end of the day, the gameplay just doesn't feel as solid, speedy, or as fun as SC2.
+There are also some nasty game-breaking gameplay glitches included in the home version, including "throw cancels" and a certain technique which renders guard impacts nearly pointless.
+Then again, if players don't use these glitches or they are banned in competitive play, the game isn't truly broken.
+In any case, the SCIII: Arcade Edition as released soon after the console release — a first ever for a Namco fighting game — fixing the console version's glitches and becoming the best and most balanced version of SC3 in terms of gameplay.

 View more products at TFG Shop